Referencing resources

 .

-You can also find this information by navigating to the export modal for a table, and clicking on the tab for programmatic export information.
+You can also find this information by for a table, and clicking on the tab for programmatic export information.
 Make sure the "exact references" box is checked, and you'll see the referenceId included in the template.

-We can reference the "Daily observations" table from the GHCN Climatology dataset as:
+We can reference the "Daily observations" table from the as:

-Referencing tables in a project is quite similar, though projects don’t have versions or samples:
+Referencing is quite similar, though workflows don’t have versions or samples: